MiguelECruz/Rummy/README.md

 # Deadline disclaimer

-The core of this project was uploaded to this repository on Monday, March 17th, 2021, and the final edit to the main files was done on the night of Tuesday, March 18th, 2021.
-Both dates are one and two days after the final due date of this project, which was last Sunday, March 15th, 2021.
-I did have most of the project files on a functional state by the end of the established deadline, but decided against adding them to the repository it as I found that the implementation of the game procedure in the `Proj2.java` file required more work.
+The core of this project was uploaded to this repository on Monday, March 17th, 2021, and the final edit to the main files was done on the morning of Wednesday, March 19th, 2021, three days after the final due date of this project, which was last Sunday, March 15th, 2021.
+I did have most of the project files on a functional state by the end of the established deadline, but decided against adding them to the repository, as I found that the implementation of the game procedure in the `Proj2.java` file required more work.
 I wanted to notify this to be as upfront as possible with the instructor, which, as has been said before, has been continously considerate with regards to project deadlines during this course.

 # References